awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/autoscaling-tagging.md

 + The Auto Scaling group automatically adds a tag to the instances with a key of `aws:autoscaling:groupName` and a value of the name of the Auto Scaling group\.
 + When you attach existing instances, the Auto Scaling group adds the tags to the instances, overwriting any existing tags with the same tag key\.
 In addition, it adds a tag with a key of `aws:autoscaling:groupName` and a value of the name of the Auto Scaling group\.
 + When you detach an instance from an Auto Scaling group, it removes only the `aws:autoscaling:groupName` tag\.
-+ When you scale in manually or the Auto Scaling group automatically scales in, it removes all tags from the instances that are terminating\.

 ## Add or modify tags for your Auto Scaling group<a name="add-tags"></a>